prevwong/craft.js/packages/docs/docs/basic-tutorial.md

 ---

 ## Overview
-In this tutorial, we'll be designing a pretty simple editor.
-The editor should have a menu for which users can drag and drop new components.
-Each component will be editable via a toolbar.
-We'll be using `material-ui` to build the user interface.
+In this tutorial, we'll be designing a simple page editor.
+It's recommended that you have a basic to intermediate workings of React and it'd be even better if you first have a quick glance at the Key Concepts and come back here; but if you are feeling adventourous - that's fine too.

-This tutorial assumes a basic knowledge of React.

 ## Installation